 One might think after a full day of intense bike riding that it would be a good time to relax.
 However, we made it home just in time for a group two-step lesson with my friends followed by a night of dancing on the town.
 I wasn’t joking when I said I wanted to incorporate dance in every city I visit.
-After a two-hour lesson led by my friend and an incredible dancer, Jaime of Jaime Moreno Two Step.
 I did a little research and found that the Sundance Saloon was the best place in the city for Two-Stepping.
-It was an LGBT dance hall and although I had no idea what to expect, I gained more than I could ever imagine.

-As six heterosexual people entering the dance hall we were immediately welcomed with open arms.
+As we entered the dance hall we felt immediately welcomed.
 I walked in and was taken back by the level of experience all of the dancers had.
 Everyone was spinning, the moves looking flawless, the dance floor was flowing and the music was jamming.
-I was asked by a lady if I would like to dance and I gladly accepted.

-As I twirled around the dance floor I glanced over my shoulder and witnessed this incredible dance community sharing a common love for music, dance, life and each other.
+As I twirled around the dance floor I glanced over my shoulder and witnessed this incredible community sharing a common love for music, dance, and life.

-We woke up Saturday morning and went on a walk along the trail of Muir Woods.
+Saturday morning we went on a walk along the trail of Muir Woods.
 The drive alone was enough to make the morning complete but the trail was absolutely beautiful.

 We set out for our walk surrounded by the largest, most incredible redwood forest.
 I can’t even begin to describe the beauty of our surroundings, the redwoods centuries old yet so strong and defined in their being.
 An easy walk with some hills allowed for nice conversation and a quiet atmosphere to take in all of the beauty and nature.
 I strongly recommend adding Muir Woods to your agenda.